Sgt. Slaughter (G.I. Joe): Action figures

 From 1985-1989, there were new Sgt.
 Slaughter action figures almost every year.
 Hasbro, the maker of G.I.
 Joe toys, discontinued production in mid-1990, partly because of the World Wrestling Federation's new storyline featuring Slaughter as a "bad guy" and, in storyline, an Iraqi sympathizer.

 Sgt.
 Slaughter led two G.I.
 Joe special teams.
 One was the Renegades, a mercenary-type group that partakes in highly sensitive, bottom drawer-classified missions for the United States.
 They included former football thug David "Red Dog" Taputapu, circus performer/Interpol agent Varujan "Taurus" Ayvazyan, and ex-Cobra Viper Felix "Mercer" Stratton.
-Falcon was with them unofficially after being court martialed as punishment in the animated movie.

 Later, he led the Marauders, a G.I.
 Joe assault squad released in 1989, and composed of Spirit, the tracker; Low-Light, the night operations sniper; Barbecue, the firefighter; Mutt, the K-9 handler; and Footloose, the ground pounder.

 In 1988, Sgt.
 Slaughter was released as a figure for the driver of the vehicle toy called 'Warthog A.I.F.V.'

 For the 2006 G.I.
 Joe Convention, which Remus attended as guest of honor, a new figure was made reusing older figure parts, including the original toy's head.

 For the 2010 San Diego Comic Con, Hasbro revealed two new figures of Sgt.
 Slaughter would be sold exclusively at the con, one based on his 1985 mail-away toy while the other on his 1986 Triple T driver toy.
 The former figure includes a whistle, baton, microphone and title belt while the latter has a whistle, baton, machine gun, bipod and revolver.